saikrishnakompelly-bilvantis/contact-extractor/README.md

 # Contact Information Extractor

-This tool extracts contact information (Name, Company, and Designation) from images and saves them to a CSV file.
+This tool extracts contact information (Name, Company, and Designation) from images and saves them to Excel files.
 It now includes both a command-line interface and a user-friendly Streamlit web application.

 ## Prerequisites